Sometimes it seems like bruises are part of life’s gift package to us.

-Dancers are some of the most wonderful people I know.
+Dancers are some of the most talented people I know.
 Their gracefulness can be seen both on and off the stage.
 A dancer’s training is far from easy.
-By choosing to become dancers they have made a decision to absorb pain.
+But by choosing to become dancers they have made a decision to absorb pain.

-My sense of being totally lost was beyond comprehension.
+My sense of being totally lost in sad, dark thoughts was beyond comprehension.
 Dear reader, this was something quite real, and you must become aware of these things.
-Some of your friends are suffering.
-And it is a hellish and desperate depression.
+Some of your friends are suffering, and it is often a hellish and desperate depression.

 “A bruised reed he will not break, and a smoldering wick he will not snuff out, till he has brought justice through to victory.”

 The great pastor/evangelist Charles Spurgeon once spoke about his own personal battle with depression:

 “I find myself frequently depressed – perhaps more so than any other person here.
 And I find no better cure for that depression than to trust in the Lord with all my heart, and seek to realize afresh the power of the peace-speaking blood of Jesus, and His infinite love in dying upon the cross to put away all my transgressions.”